w4bo/AA2627-unibo-mldm/slides/bayes.md

 * Given three random variables $X$, $Y$ and $Z$, $X$ is said to be independent of $Y$ given $Z$ if $P(X|Y,Z)=P(X|Z)$
 * In other words, if the value taken by $Z$ is known, knowing the value of $Y$ does not affect the value taken by $X$

-Due to stochastic independence we can write:
+Due to stochastic independence, we can write:

 $P(X,Y|Z)=\frac{P(X,Y,Z)}{P(Z)}=\frac{P(X,Y,Z)}{P(Y,Z)} \cdot=\frac{P(Y,Z)}{P(Z)}=P(X|Y,Z)\cdot P(Y|Z)=P(X|Z) \cdot P(Y|Z)$